NACTA remains headless amid rising terrorism challenge

 ISLAMABAD: Amid immediate spike in terror-related incidents in across the country, National Counter-Terrorism Authority (NACTA), which is a central body to ensure inter-agency coordination on terrorism and responsible for making counter-terrorism and extremism policies, is working as headless body for the past over a month.

-In its notification dated 28th August, 2024, the establishment division transferred and posted NACTA’s former National Coordinator Muhammad Tahir Rai, a BS-21 officer of Police Service of Pakistan (PSP) as Officer on Special Duty in the Division.
+In its notification dated 28th August, 2024, the establishment division transferred and posted NACTA’s former National Coordinator Muhammad Tahir Rai, a BS-21 officer of the Police Service of Pakistan (PSP) as Officer on Special Duty in the Division.

 Tariq Parvez, former head of NACTA, recently wrote an article to shed light over the need to revamp NACTA to help the organisation play its role in effective eradication of terrorism.

-Parvez said that during decline in terrorism incidents from 2010-2020, the government continued with the short-term approach of depending primarily on the military for counterterrorism tactics and focusing on kinetic measures.
+Parvez said that during the decline in terrorism incidents from 2010-2020, the government continued with the short-term approach of depending primarily on the military for counterterrorism tactics and focusing on kinetic measures.

 “When what we needed was a strategy to ensure sustained neutralisation of the threat through a two-pronged approach.
 We needed to a) rely more on civilian CT departments whose role is to disrupt terrorist networks, and b) focus more on the non-kinetic dimension to address the factors that breed militancy,” he asserted.